GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/multi-entry/index.md

 ---
 title: Multiple entry points
 importance: 1
-shortDesc: 'Does the library split out a shared bundle?'
+shortDesc: 'Are common entry dependencies extracted into a shared bundle?'
 ---

 Imagine you had an "index" page and a "profile" page, each with their own script.
 Both scripts happen to make use of a large common library.
 Instead of being bundled into each page's script, the library should be split out into a bundle shared by both.